 Apache Maven is a project management and comprehension tool that can manage different aspects of a project lifecycle like build, reporting, documentation based on a primary source of information.
 Previously, each project had their own build files which needed to be standardized into something that could build the projects, define the projects clearly, eases the way a project is published, and the way JARs are shared.
 This problem led to the creation of a tool that could be used to build and manages any project which works on Java.
 This development simplified the day-to-day activities of Java developers.

 What is Maven?

 Maven means accumulator of knowledge.
-It is a Yiddish word which first came into the scene during the Jakarta Turbine project where an attempt was made to simplify the build process.
+It is a Yiddish word that first came into the scene during the Jakarta Turbine project where an attempt was made to simplify the build process.

 Maven is a project build tool which comes under the license of Apache, and there are whole hosts of libraries available in the Maven repository.

 In a project, getting the right JAR files is a difficult task where there could be conflicts in the versions of the two separate packages.
 However, It makes sure all the JAR files are present in its repositories and avoid any such conflicting scenario.